The Best Security Systems for the Deaf in 2025

 Runners-Up

 • Abode (SecureScore: 8.0/10): Abode is a DIY security system much like SimpliSafe, but with smart-home capabilities that rival Vivint.
 The system is compatible with thousands of third-party smart-home devices that use Z-Wave and Zigbee.
 It has its own automation platform called CUE, with which you can formulate rules, schedules, and scenes to make your life more convenient.
-Read my full Abode home security review for more pros and cons.
+Read our full Abode home security review for more pros and cons.

 • Frontpoint (SecureScore: 8.7/10): Frontpoint is a customizable DIY system that requires professional installation.
 Instead of text alerts, it offers app-based notifications where you can conveniently verify or cancel alarms.
 It also offers automation options, but they’re only about as customizable as ADT.
-Here’s my Frontpoint review for more information.
+Here’s our Frontpoint review for more information.

 abode Smart Home Integration

-The abode App made it easy to integrate smart home devices from other brands for home automation.
+The abode App made it easy to integrate our smart home devices from other brands for home automation.

 Expert Examined